kribblo/ajax-promises/README.md

 Small utility library for making common types of [AJAX requests](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) and return [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) + some extras.

+**NOTE:** This does more or less the same as the standard upcoming [fetch API](https://github.github.io/fetch/) and you probably want to use that instead.
+This repository mostly kept for historical purposes. :)

 ## API

 * `ajaxPromises.version` contains current version of ajaxPromises.